JordanBlount/cursoseresumos/resources.md

   - (done) Create search function (combine title, tag, text, description into string to be search)(WITHOUT ZOOM)
   - (done) Change search input (I want one that includes a search icon.
 GOOGLE)
   - (done) Create "Curso" model to input into the CMS for Carla
-  - Add data fetching (SSG with refresh) in index.tsx (for getting data from CMS)
+  - (done) Add data fetching (SSG with refresh) in index.tsx (for getting data from CMS)
+  - (done) Fix "prose" colors for light and dark mode
+  - (done) Add refresh rate for SSG
-  - Make function to show "NOVO" tag for certain amount of time after the item has originally been published (like 10 days)
+  - (done) Make function to show "NOVO" tag for certain amount of time after the item has originally been published (like 10 days)
   - Add all things to make website seem like "mobile app" (There is a tutorial somewhere)
   - Create favicon
   - Create og images
+  - Add validation/required on fields for "Curso" model in Sanity
+  - Configuration

 - Fixes
   - (done) Remove zooming from search input